 Recycling batteries from home at the Med Center campus is potentially illegal (depending on the type of battery), stretches our limited resources, and will risk the future of this program.

 I have a container for my department but the lid has gone missing.
 Is it possible to get a replacement?

 At this time, we do not have extra lids.
-Please check back as we expand the program.

 What do I do when the designated single-use battery container is full?